Facilities Planning

 All large capital improvement projects constructed on state-owned property or in state-owned facilities, regardless of funding source, including agency and gift funds, must be included in the Kansas State University capital improvement project request (5-year capital projects list) submitted to Kansas Board of Regents and State of Kansas Division of Budget annually.
 This includes all projects on each K-State campus and University property at any location.

-The Associate Vice President for Facilities and University Architect and Director of CPPM are responsible for compiling the information for the University capital improvement project request.
-The Vice President for University Operations and Chief Operating Officer is responsible for President and President's Cabinet approval and submits the request to the Kansas Board of Regents by March 1.
-Projects not submitted during the regular budget cycle may be submitted through the Vice President for University Operations and Chief Operating Officer to request Regents' approval to amend the capital improvement project list once President and President's Cabinet approvals are obtained.
+The Associate Vice President for Facilities and University Architect/Asst.
+VP PDC are responsible for compiling the information for the University capital improvement project request.
+In conjunction with the Vice President for Administration & Finance, the Associate Vice President for Facilities is responsible for approval and submits the request to the Kansas Board of Regents by March 1.
+Projects not submitted during the regular budget cycle may be submitted through the Vice President Administration & Finance to request Regents' approval to amend the capital improvement project list.

 All medium projects, regardless of funding, require review by the Department of Administration and the Kansas Board of Regents Director of Facilities and all small projects, regardless of funding, may require review by the Department of Administration.